rayback00001/IPT-6.0-Webshop/README.md

 # Webshop
-I programmed this Webshop with HTML & CSS as my final year project.
+I programmed this Webshop with HTML, CSS and JavaScript as my second year project.